Advisor – Julian McMahon AC SC

-Stephen is a barrister working out of chambers in Brisbane and Hobart.
+Stephen works as a barrister from chambers in Brisbane and Hobart.

 From his childhood growing up with nine siblings and parents who cared about the less fortunate, Stephen has always had an abomination for the death penalty and a love of progressive causes.

 This is also reflected in Stephen’s patronage of two Brisbane anti-death penalty organisations, Australians Against Capital Punishment and the Julian Wagner Memorial Fund; and in his active involvement as a member of the Criminal Law Committee of the Bar Association of Queensland and the Human Rights Committee of the Law Council of Australia.

 Stephen has previously been President of the Legal Aid Commission of Queensland and Australian Lawyers for Human Rights.
 Stephen was active in, and for a time, President of the Queensland Council for Civil Liberties where he was privileged to work with Derek Fielding, Terry O’Gorman, Beryl and John Holmes, Matthew Foley and Janet Irwin.